 She cried when she saw that baby in the backseat

 And for the first time in a long time

 So from now on tonight

 Take it from my hands

 Cause I can’t do this on my own

 To save me from this road I’m on

 So Carrie and I are having a hard time.
-I hope we can work it out, because she is very pretty and I think she is the nicest person to ever win American Idol.
+I hope we can work it out, because she seems very nice and I think she is one of the best people to ever win American Idol.

 Have the same mindset as Christ Jesus:

 Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death— even death on a cross!Philippians 2:5-8